 Our facilities include a wide range of ergometers and treadmills, force plates, isokinetic dynamometers, a Vicon motion capture system, electronic timing gates, and a variety of EMG systems.
 Equipment includes ultrasound systems that enable high quality musculoskeletal imaging.

 We also offer an MPhil in this subject.
 Both full- and part-time study can be supported, and we offer entry points in October, January and April.

 Our staff are multi-professional, and include clinically-qualified lecturers, sociologists and social policy and management specialists, so they have clinical and academic credibility.

 Our School has a proven track record of excellence in teaching, research and applied sports science.
-We are top 20 in the UK for research excellence for sports and exercise science (REF 2014, mainstream universities, THE 2014).
+We are 23rd in UK for research power in sport and exercise sciences (Times Higher Education research power measure, Research Excellence Framework 2021).
 Our research is not just about academic excellence.
 It has wide ranging professional societal impact in areas as diverse as professional governance, sports performance, cardiac health and childhood wellbeing.

 Within our School you will be allocated a supervisor whose role it is to guide you through the different stages of your research degree.
 In some cases, you may have joint supervision by two members of our staff.